Dwight Peck's personal website

 You may not find this terribly rewarding unless you're included here, so this is a good time for casual and random browsers to turn back before they get too caught up in the sweep and majesty of the proceedings and can't let go.

-We've been doing these two-week torture galas for so long they almost seem routine, but this time Kristin is coming along to help as a volunteer with our Registration Team.
+We've been doing these two-week torture galas for so long they almost seem routine, but this time Kristin is coming along to help as an expenses-paid volunteer with our Registration Team.

 It's 2 July 2012 and we've landed (quite a while ago) at the airport outside Bucharest, Romania, and now we're milling round the arrivals terminal.
 Cooling our heels.